Why is Hinamatsuri celebrated on April 3rd in some regions?

 Since April 3rd on the lunar calendar often corresponds to March 3rd on the Gregorian calendar,

-In some regions, the custom of celebrating in April to coincide with the arrival of spring remains strong.
+In some regions, the custom of celebrating in April to coincide with the arrival of spring remains deeply rooted.

 Festivals based on the lunar calendar emphasize harmony with nature,

-It reflects a deep part of Japanese culture, which places great importance on seasonality.
+It reflects a deep part of Japanese culture, which values a sense of the seasons.

-4. What is the Hinamatsuri Nagashibina Festival?
+4. What is the Nagashibina Festival?
 A thorough introduction to the ancient traditional ritual

-This ritual is an ancient Chinese custom of exorcism that was brought to Japan.
+This ritual is an ancient Chinese custom of warding off evil spirits that was introduced to Japan.

-During the Heian period, it came to be performed as a court ceremony.
+During the Heian period, it began to be performed as a court ceremony.

-By entrusting the family's misfortunes and disasters to the dolls and letting them float down the river,
+By entrusting the misfortunes and disasters of the family to the Hina dolls and letting them float down the river,

-It is meant to convey the meaning of preparing for the new spring.
+It is meant to prepare for the new spring.

-Nagashibina is still practiced in many areas today.
+Nagashi Hina is still practiced in many areas today,

 The community can be seen coming together to pray for the safety of their families .

 5. Hinamatsuri is celebrated according to the lunar calendar!
-When should you put up your Hina dolls?
+When should you display your Hina dolls?

-It's not just about decorating, but the timing and cleaning up are also important.
+It's not just about decorating, but the timing and cleanup are also important.

 In areas based on the lunar calendar, Hinamatsuri is celebrated on April 3rd instead of March 3rd.

-The timing of displaying Hina dolls also follows the lunar calendar schedule.
+The time for displaying Hina dolls also follows the lunar calendar schedule.

 It is usually considered best to decorate after the beginning of spring .

-This principle remains the same even if the festival is celebrated according to the lunar calendar.
+This principle remains the same even when celebrating according to the lunar calendar.

 In particular, on a girl's first Doll's Festival , Hina dolls are displayed to pray for the child's healthy growth.